South Korea, US commemorate Korean War anniversary | DW | 25.06.2020

 The statement also urged North Korea to follow disarmament pledges it made during summits with the US, and said the allies will keep advocating for a diplomatic solution on achieving the "complete denuclearization" of North Korea.

-Jeong and other South Korean military leaders visited a national cemetery in Seould, where about 130,000 war dead, mostly South Korean soldiers, are buried or honored.
+Jeong and other South Korean military leaders visited a national cemetery in Seoul, where about 130,000 war dead, mostly South Korean soldiers, are buried or honored.

 No peace treaty in sight